Activists in UK court after soup thrown at Van Gogh picture

 Just Stop Oil said activists dumped two cans of tomato soup over the Van Gogh oil painting, one of the Dutch artist’s most iconic works.
 The two protesters also glued themselves to the gallery wall.

-Prosecutor Ola Oyedepo said the pair didn’t damage the oil painting, which was covered by a glass protective case, but damage was caused to the frame.
+Prosecutor Ola Oyedepo said the pair didn’t harm the oil painting, which was covered by a glass protective case, but damage was caused to the frame.

 The painting, one of several versions of “Sunflowers” that Van Gogh painted in the late 1880s, was cleaned and returned to its place in the National Gallery on Friday afternoon.